0x100001/SigSearch/README.md

 The results are additionally being saved into the results directory with a timestamp.

-Features:
--Rule editor
+Features: Rule editor
 -Custom arguments
 -Scan path
 -Scan process
 -Scan all processes
 -Scan all processes (binaries)